 Many kids who have movement issues achieve major milestones like sitting up and walking without problems.
 But as they get older, they may have trouble with other activities, like balancing on one foot or hopping.

 These signs might be too subtle for parents to notice.
 They may not realize there’s a problem until their child starts school.
-At that time kids might hang back on the playground or be a little clumsy in the classroom.
+Kids might hang back on the playground or be a little clumsy in the classroom.
 They could also have a hard time catching a ball, pedaling a bike or climbing the jungle gym.

 Of course, children can have a happy, fulfilling life without being good at hopscotch or kickball!
 But the skills these activities require are important for managing the body.
 Being able to hop, for example, helps kids control themselves when they lose their footing.
 And not feeling confident on the playground can lower kids’ self-esteem and discourage them from staying active later in life.